 Within one month of the completion of the landscaping scheme for a relevant Phase written confirmation of the completion date shall be submitted to the local planning authority.

-The scheme as approved shall be implemented in full within the first planting season following completion of each of the agreed Phases within the Construction Programme.
+The scheme as approved shall be implemented in full within the first planting season following completion of each of the agreed Phases within the construction phasing plan agreed pursuant to condition 4.

 If any tree or shrub is removed, uprooted or destroyed or dies, or becomes in the opinion of the local planning authority, damaged, diseased or defective, another tree or shrub of the same species and size as that originally planted shall be replanted in the same location or as otherwise detailed in the scheme.